"Where are the female leaders in animal health?"

 The senior management team is also dominated by females while all nine of the company’s district managers are women as are five of the nine district vets and five of the seven customer managers.

-A large proportion of the business’s 53 accident and emergency clinics and three emergency and specialty hospitals are also run by female principal vets and principal nurse managers.
+A large proportion of the business’s 55 accident and emergency clinics and three emergency and specialty hospitals are also run by female senior vets and senior nurse managers.

 In addition, the vast majority of support functions are led by females.